BWallyn/BWallyn/README.md

 - 🏃 Might be currently running somewhere --> Strava
 - 🎸 Guitarist

+My projects to check:
+- NYC-taxi: Predict the duration of the trip.
+Use of MLOps technics, Machine Learning, Data Science, Dashboard

 <!--
 **BWallyn/BWallyn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.